devgioele/infsec-exam-project/README.md

 ## Features

-- JWT for authentication and authorization
+- JWT for authentication and authorization (using SHA-256)
 - End-to-end encryption of emails using RSA (SHA-256, with 4096 bits long keys)
 - Optional digital signature using DSA (SHA-256, with 4096 bits long keys)
 - Password hashing and salting (56 characters long salt encoded in base64)